2008 Summer Olympics marketing: Merchandising

 Since early 2007, licensed Olympics merchandise stores have been in business throughout China.
 More than 800 official stores were in operation at the end of July 2007.
 Since August 2007, Olympic merchandise has been made available online, with more than 5000 products available via the official merchandising website, which include apparel, mascot dolls, key-chains and commemorative chopsticks.

 In November 2007, the overseas Olympic E-shop provided online access to customers all over the world to Licensed Products of Beijing 2008 Olympic Games, excluding the USA, Japan, UK, Canada and China.

-Bank notes
+Banknotes

-The China's central bank issued a new 10-yuan note without the picture of Mao Zedong featuring a Greek discus thrower and the Bird's Nest.
+The People's Bank of China issued a new 10-yuan note without the picture of Mao Zedong featuring a Greek discus thrower and the Bird's Nest.
 A total of 6 million notes were released at 10 yuan (US$1.46).
 Another 4 million notes were released in Hong Kong as a special-edition note at HK$20 (US$2.56) before the official release on 15 July 2008.
 Of the 4 million notes, 3.76 million of them were sold in Hong Kong, with the remainder sold to Macau and the overseas community, ranging from HK$138 to HK$1,338.
-Thousands of people formed long lines outside the Hong Kong Bank of China branch, more than 48 hours before the notes were issued.
+Thousands of people formed long lines outside the Hong Kong Bank of China branch more than 48 hours before the notes were issued.